lucylai96/lucylai96.github.io/index.md

 ## hello!
 ***

 📢🚨 I'm starting as a tenure-track **Assistant Teaching Professor** 👩🏻‍🏫 in the [Department of Cognitive Science](https://cogsci.ucsd.edu/){:target="_blank"} at **UC San Diego**! ☀️ Outside the classroom, my research will explore open questions in **decision making, belief change, intellectual humility,** and **human-AI collaboration** to address real-world challenges.
-I wrote [this short reflection](https://sabbatical.lucylai.com/p/becoming-professor-lai){:target="_blank"} about my personal journey through academia.
+I wrote [this short reflection](https://sabbatical.lucylai.com/p/becoming-professor-lai){:target="_blank"} about my personal journey towards a teaching-focused academic career.

-If you are also interested in teaching-focused faculty positions and would like to learn more, please reach out at anytime.
+If you are also interested in teaching faculty positions and would like to learn more, please reach out at anytime.
 I’ll be sharing a guide on how to apply for such positions very soon, so stay tuned! 🔔

 From 2024-2025, I took a year-long "sabbatical," where I spent some time traveling and writing.
 I shared some of those writings on [this blog](https://sabbatical.lucylai.com/).
 I was lucky to spend my sabbatical as a [TSVP Visiting Scholar](https://groups.oist.jp/tsvp){:target="_blank"} at the beautiful [Okinawa Institute of Science and Technology](https://oist.jp){:target="_blank"} in Okinawa, Japan.